 Candida, what is it?

-In terms of this post, we are referring to candida as an overgrowth in the gut.
+In terms of this post, we are referring to candida as a yeast overgrowth in the gut.

 Candida Overgrowth Symptoms:

 - Nail or skin fungus, athlete’s foot, or vaginal yeast infection

 - Feeling chronically fatigued

 - Poor memory and brain fog

 - Frequent bloating and gas

 - Environmental sensitivities

 - Feeling worse on damp or humid days

 - Sensitivities to strong chemical smells